ungvilde/FYS4150/Project 5/README.md

 - `src/` : Folder containing the source code.
 - `include/` : Folder containing the header files.
 - `anim/` : Folder containing the animations, required in directory to compile animations.
+- `data/` : Folder containing all binary files created by the program.
+- `figs/` : Output folder for the generated plots.
+- `archive/` : Old code not required for running the program.

 ### Run instructions (OSX and Linux)
 Compile (OSX):